MaterializeInc/materialize/doc/developer/design/20230418_persist_push_based_updates.md

 We will introduce several metrics to understand the behavior of the change:

-* # of updates pushed
+* Number of updates pushed
-* # of updates received that apply cleanly & uncleanly
+* Number of updates received that apply cleanly & uncleanly
 * How frequently `Listen`s need to fallback to polling
 * End-to-end latency of appending data to observing it
 * Timings of `environmentd`'s broadcasting / load